hakhakobian/regallery/readme.txt

 == Upgrade Notice ==
-* 1.17.12: Fixed options section responsiveness.
+* 1.17.13: Improved options section is now displayed outside the gallery container in the Gutenberg editor.
 Enjoy free functionality and add your suggestions via WP forum.

 == Changelog ==
+= 1.17.13 =
+= Updated: 13.12.2025 =
+* **Improved:** Options section is now displayed outside the gallery container in the Gutenberg editor.
+* **Changed:** Upgrade buttons.
+* **Fixed:** Issue with the Divi Builder.

 = 1.17.12 =
 = Updated: 09.12.2025 =
 * **Fixed:** Options section responsiveness.